ashkaaar/GeoMine/README.md

 | Annotation format | `Label Studio JSON`             |
 | Geolocation (LLM) | `Gemini API` (Google AI Studio) |
 | Output structure  | `JSONL`                         |

 ---

-## ⚠️ Gemini API Limitations

-- **Gemini's API is not fully production-stable**, and namespace import issues may affect integration (`ModuleNotFoundError: No module named 'google'`).
-- If unavailable, **GeoMine falls back to `GeoNames`** for coordinate inference using keyword-based matching.
-- You can configure `GEONAMES_USERNAME` in your `.env` to enable the fallback behavior.

----